flaszlo2000/keeperfx/LinuxTodo.md

 ### fixed stuff
 - `_findfirst, _findnext, _findclose`: heavy Win dependency but it's just a file iterator.
 Made my own in the `platform` folder.
 (Lets not mention that I even discovered a memory leak with one of the functions using them AND the fact `stuct TbFileFind` had like 13 parameters but only used **3** (where two were just handles)... and even had converters and a bunch of dead code surrounding it.)

+- Replaced `bflib_semphr` with SDL semaphore.
+This way, we don't have to roll our own (platform independent) implementation.